 One of the words used to describe horror movies is "chilling."
 The idea is that the anxiety of the horror movie provides a level of fear that sends chills down your spine.
 Anxiety has often had a connection to "chills," even though the exact relationship between anxiety and these chills often seems so unclear.

 What is it about anxiety that causes chills to run down your spine, and why do some people experience these chills more than others?

 Are Your Chills From Anxiety?

 Chills are common with anxiety, especially frequent anxiety and severe anxiety.
 Our free 7 minute anxiety test will score your anxiety, compare it to others, and give you more information about how to treat it.

 Some people see chills as a sign that they're about to get an anxiety attack.
 It may also be the first thing you experience the moment you realize an attack is coming, when the fear of the attack forces your body into full anxiety mode.

 Chills are incredibly common, and often the causes of chills relate to the type of anxiety you experience.
-If you haven't taken my anxiety test yet, start there before reading more.
+If you haven't taken my free 7 minute anxiety test yet, start there before reading more.